 Dania Jekel, MSW is co-founder and former executive director of AANE.
 She was one of the first people to develop programs to train professionals about the needs and strengths of people on the autism spectrum, especially adults, women, and those who receive a diagnosis later in life.
 She also served on the Massachusetts Autism Commission.

-Many individuals on the spectrum are plagued with a recurring thought:
+Many Autistic individuals are plagued with a recurring thought:

 “Why can’t I get anything done?”

-No matter the age, people with Asperger/autism profiles often feel overwhelmed when they think of the number of things they need to do, especially during the holidays.
-Add to this the changed routines and heavy restrictions because of COVID, and the feelings of anxiety, sleeplessness, and paralysis surrounding the “to-do” list can soar.
+No matter the age, Autistic individuals often feel overwhelmed when they think of the number of things they need to do.
+Add to this any changes in routine or responsibility and feelings of anxiety, sleeplessness, and paralysis surrounding the “to-do” list can soar.
 In many cases, it leads to inertia, both in home and work life.
 A person may watch videos, play games, or sleep — anything to avoid thinking about accomplishing what needs to be done.
-Unfortunately, this inactivity can result in more anxiety, shame, and guilt.
+Unfortunately, this inactivity can result in more anxiety and guilt.

 Why This Happens